EmanuelTabian/rideshare-copilot-backend/README.md

 ### Start Direct Upload API

-The Start Direct Upload API allows authenticated users to initiate the file upload process by generating a presigned URL for direct upload to AWS S3.
+The Start Direct Upload API allows authenticated users to initiate the file upload process by generating a presigned URL for direct upload to **AWS S3**.

-- Files are linked to a created post via a Foreign Key set to CASCADE on delete, ensuring that associated file entries and AWS S3 bucket files are removed when a car post is deleted.
+- Files are linked to a created post via a Foreign Key set to `CASCADE` on delete, ensuring that associated file entries and **AWS S3** bucket files are removed when a car post is deleted.

 #### Endpoint